 Re-identification studies are motivated intruder tests.
 These studies can identify issues that would allow external actors to successfully re-identify de-identified data.
 Re-identification studies look for vulnerabilities in a dataset that could be used for re-identifying data subjects.
 They do not determine whether someone with intimate knowledge of a specific respondent can find that respondent in the database.
-The only way to protect a single specific
+The only way to protect a single specific individual perceived to be at high risk of re-identification is through data perturbation (e.g., noise addition) or information reduction (e.g., removing the observation altogether).

-&lt;sup>27Although other documents that discuss de-identification use the term risk assessment to refer to a specific calculation of ambiguity using the k-anonymity de-identification model, this document uses the term risk assessment to refer to a much broader process.
+&lt;sup>37Although other documents that discuss de-identification use the term risk assessment to refer to a specific calculation of ambiguity using the k-anonymity de-identification model, this document uses the term risk assessment to refer to a much broader process.
 Specifically, risk assessment is defined as, "The process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
 Part of risk management incorporates threat and vulnerability analyses and considers mitigations provided by security controls planned or in place.
-Synonymous with risk analysis" [23].
+Synonymous with risk analysis" [149].